Strategy guide

 Rehearse full timed mocks

 Stamina and timing decide the last few points.
-Sit complete, timed mocks so the format is automatic on test day, then review which task types lost you marks and drill those before booking.
+Sit complete, timed mock tests so the format is automatic on test day, then review which task types lost you marks and drill those before booking.
+Not sure how many you need?
+Read how many mocks before PTE.

 Spend time here